scotthmccoy/scotthmccoy.github.io/_posts/2021-03-04-mvc,-mvp,-mvvm,-and-Viper.md

 # MVC
-Trygve Reenskaug created MVC in the late 1970's while working on Smalltalk-79 as a visiting scientist at the Xerox Palo Alto Research Center (PARC).
+Trygve Reenskaug created [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) in the late 1970's while working on Smalltalk-79 as a visiting scientist at the Xerox Palo Alto Research Center (PARC).

 1. Views are just bags of properties that the Controller has to know a lot about and update directly, like grabbing a particular textField by its ID and setting its string value.
 2. The View and Controller are so tightly coupled that the code of one is rarely modified without affecting the other.
 3. MVC works best with a very robust, fully fleshed-out Model and the discipline to maintain its robustness over time.
 It's easy for the Controller to slowly accumulate business logic, making it bloated and brittle.

 # MVP
-The model–view–presenter software pattern originated in the early 1990s at Taligent, a joint venture of Apple, IBM, and Hewlett-Packard.
+The [MVP](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) software pattern originated in the early 1990s at Taligent, a joint venture of Apple, IBM, and Hewlett-Packard.

 1. The View's properties are now private and it gates access to them via an implemented interface/protocol.
 Instead of fighting the natural tendency for the View/ViewController (iOS) or View/Activity (Android) to go hand-in-hand, we lean into it instead.
 2. The Controller has been re-branded to Presenter and is much more abstract.
 It can interact with any object that implements the interface, and uses it to tell the view what to display instead of how.
 This means it is much more testable!
 In a Unit Test you can init a Presenter with a MockView that implements the expected protocol.